SarahBrabham/Camtasia-convertion-to-mp4/README.md

 - This script assumes that the .trec and .mp4 files are compatible with FFmpeg.
 If you encounter any issues with specific file formats or codecs, you may need to adjust the script or update FFmpeg accordingly.

 - It's essential to have a basic understanding of FFmpeg and Python to modify and troubleshoot the script as needed.

+### Credits
+Made by Sarah Brabham, with use of ChatGPT.